emodjeska/configure-ad/README.md

 Run the script by clicking on the green arrow button.
 Once users are available, go back to Active Directory Users -> mydomain.com -> _Employees, and you will see all the accounts you created.
 You can now login into Client 1 with one of the user accounts.

-Thank you for joining me today!
-Now we know how to run and use On Campus Active Directory.
+Now we know how to implement and use On Campus Active Directory.

+Thank you for joining me today.